hazem237/Auth-POS-Backend/README.md

 > - Parameters:
 >   - `unitId` (number) - The ID of the unit of measure.
 > - Response: Returns a success message if the unit of measure is deleted successfully, or an error message if not found.

+## Checkout

+> - Endpoint: `/checkout`
+> - Method: POST
+> - Description: Creates a new unit of measure.
+> - Request Body:
+>   - `products` (array, required): An array of objects representing the products in the shopping cart.
+Each product object should have the following properties:
+>      - `name` (string, required): The name of the product.
+>      - `code` (string, required): The unique code or identifier of the product.
+>      - `quantity` (number, required): The quantity of the product.
+>      - `price` (number, required): The price of the product.
+>   - `tax` (number, required): The tax rate to be applied to the total price.
+>   - `discount` (number, required): The discount rate to be applied to the total price.
+> - Response: Returns the totalPrice  if successful, or an error message if unsuccessful.